Sreenidhi17/deno-and-typescript/README.md

 * I would be going the implementation and processing using Deno.

-* I would be working on javascript, html and Css to deveelop a small project.
+* I would be working on javascript, html and Css to develop a small project.

 * I will put my hands on TypeScript as well.